Slesa/launchy/trunk/Launchy_VC7/ReadMe.txt

 .
 Plugin SDK Package
 .
 Make plugin section on the webpage
 .
 Don't want to see launchy flash up on startup
+.
+When plugin closes grab the storage options
+.
+Fix the always on top for plugin option dialogs & launchy

 New Features: